Code-Institute-Submissions/alexrwinter/README.md

 <h2>Features to be implemented</h2>
 <p>
 - Background animation for homepage which responds to mouse movement (the sound waves will amplify in the area of the page where the mouse hovers) Javascript and/ or animation needed.<br>
 - Scroll: A smooth scroll effect between sections.
-Javascript needed.<br>
+Javascript needed.<br></p>
-- Blog: Increases online content and online presence.
-For client to add.<br></p>

 <h2>Technologies Used</h2>